-The punter will merely assume you are unable to play the number because
+The punter will merely assume you are unable to play the number

-will only lead to the punter attempting to sing
+no consequence, and will only lead to the punter attempting to sing

 the number to you.
 When this fails to work, as it invariably does,

 numbers - and will not stop until they get to "Hotel California",

 which could take quite some time.

-From the audience's perspective it now appears that a punter is having
+From the audience's perspective it now appears that a punter is

-to join them.
+encourage others to join them.
 Not only will you soon be plagued

 with yet more requests, you may also be engaged in casual conversation

 as punters vie and jostle with each other to tell you what instrument

 Clearly then, an outright refusal is not the way to go.

-The best practice is to agree to play anything that's requested, no matter
+The best practice is to agree to play anything that's requested,

-from the bandstand and leave you in peace.
+punter will retire from the bandstand and leave you in peace.
 You

-must now rely on said punter partaking of so many alcoholic beverages they they forget about the request.
+must now rely on said punter partaking of so many alcoholic beverages

+that they forget about the request.
 This usually happens.

-On those rare occasions where it doesn't you may later be faced with an
+On those rare occasions where it doesn't you may later be faced

-haven't played their request.
+that you haven't played their request.
 There are several solutions

 to this embarrassing problem, the most common being to assure them

 that you will get round to it shortly.
-This does
+This does rather tend to

-good they'd be at fisticuffs.
+they'd be at fisticuffs.

 A slightly better solution is to tell them they you played the request

 earlier and that they must have missed it when they left the room.
-Very

-they will have made several such visits...though if
+be sure that they will have made several such visits...though if

 the punter looks like they might be about to wet themselves then